Activities for students and teachers

 The Faculty can arrange a staff member to visit your school, or for the University experience, schools can visit us on campus.
 Workshops and talks are tailored to the syllabus and your specific needs, and are specifically designed for the high school audience.

 Economists study the allocation of scarce resources.
 Whilst economists do study how people choose to earn and spend their money, they also study how people interact with each other in managing scarce resources and the environment.
-This workshop includes:
+Money is important but so too are trust, fairness, and cooperative behaviour.
+This activity uses interactive games to explore economic behaviour in markets and environmental dilemmas.

 We all love chocolate, but do we really know where it comes from?
 This delicious food science workshop takes students on a sensory exploration of cocoa!
 Depending on the audience, the workshop can be adjusted to include elements of economics, social sciences and environmental science.